stehrn/twelve_factor/README.md

 ```
 $ curl http://localhost:8085/mood/user/stehrn
 ```
-Remember to clean up with `docker rm --force mood-service-ports`
+Remove running container with `docker rm --force mood-service-ports`

 So far we've been playing about in terminals using _localhost_, but in a UAT or production deployment, a public facing hostname and port will be used with some routing to route requests onto a server process listening on a non public host/port - we'll see this in action when we deploy to Openshift.

 ### Publish versus expose
-it's worth taking a step back and thinking about how we're currently connecting to the redis process - the service container is connecting to the redis container - i.e. container to container communication, so instead of publishing the redis port to the outside world we just need to expose it to the other container, this is safer from a security perspective, so lets kill the existing container and start with [`expose`](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose) instead of `publish`:
+It's worth taking a step back and thinking about how we're currently connecting to the redis process - the service container is connecting to the redis container - i.e. container to container communication, so instead of publishing the redis port to the outside world we just need to expose it to the other container, this is safer from a security perspective, so lets kill the existing container and start with [`expose`](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose) instead of `publish`:
 ```cmd
 $ docker rm --force mood-redis
 $ docker run --name mood-redis --network mood-network --net-alias redis-cache --expose 6379 -d redis
 ```
 ...and test as before.

 ## Declaring dependencies to other services
 Lets come back to [explicitly declare and isolate dependencies](https://12factor.net/dependencies) (12 factor)

-The service depends on the redis cache being available at runtime - how to ensure it's running and available?
+The service depends on the redis cache - how to ensure it's running and available at runtime?
 If we assume we are responsible for both the service and the redis cache, then we can manage their deployment and runtime operation using an orchestration framework like Kubernetes to assemble the service and redis containers and supporting infrastructure into a complete application.

 How we define the service and redis cache depends on how the application is architected.
-The simplest of distributed system patterns is the _single node_ pattern - defined as groups of containers co-located on a single machine.
-There are good use cases for this pattern - the [sidecar](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) pattern is a good example.
+The simplest of distributed system patterns is the _single node_ pattern - defined as groups of containers co-located on a single machine; there are good use cases for this pattern - the [sidecar](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) pattern is a good example.

 Do we want to run a cache on the same node/host as the service itself?
 Kubernetes allows each container to have its own guarantees around resource (CPU/memory) availability, but they'd still be on the same node, which raises concerns around availability - if the node goes down, everything goes down.
 Another concern is scalability, we can't easily scale if the containers are deployed together.
 Reliability, scalability and separation of concerns dictate that the application should be built out across multiple nodes - a _multi node_ pattern, and this is what we'll do.

 ## Running application on Kubernetes
 Lets look at running the service and redis containers on Kubernetes.
 Before proceeding, kill off anything that's running either in your terminals or in background on docker, that's legacy now, we're moving on up to container orchestration!

-Docker Desktop includes a standalone [Kubernetes server](https://docs.docker.com/get-started/orchestration/) that runs on your machine, we're going to use this to manage the containers, and the `kubectl` (pronounced “cube CTL”, “kube control”) command line interface to run commands against Kubernetes.
+Docker Desktop includes a standalone [Kubernetes server](https://docs.docker.com/get-started/orchestration/) that runs on your machine, we're going to use this and the `kubectl` (pronounced “cube CTL”, “kube control”) command line interface to run commands against Kubernetes.

+Some terminology.
 Containers are scheduled as [`pods`](https://kubernetes.io/docs/concepts/workloads/pods/), which are groups of co-located containers that share some resources.
 Pods themselves are almost always scheduled as [`deployments`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), which are scalable groups of pods maintained automatically.
 A [service](https://kubernetes.io/docs/concepts/services-networking/service) abstraction defines a logical set of pods and a policy by which to access them - pods are mortal and can be restarted (e.g. if the process inside the container becomes non responsive), a service provides a consistent means for a client to access a pod.

+TODO: diagram here?

 We decided to run things as a multi node pattern, this is achieved by putting the containers into separate deployments.